christopheragonzales/udacity_programming_for_data_science/README.md

 #### SQL Queries

-- This folder holds a collection of SQL queries used during the course.
+This folder holds a collection of SQL queries used during the course.
 Due to the Server and Database not being accessible on this repo, they are for reference only.
 The server and data can be recreated utilizing the data stored in this repository.
 The data is located in *./sql_table_data/parch-and-posey.sql*.
 Input this SQL query into your application and run it to create the databse and tables.

 #### Course Recap
+- Introduction to SQL: This holds a set of Keywords and examples for SQL

 ## SQL Table Data